Tushar292004/Sathyabama_Navigator/README.md

 website link :
 https://tushar292004.github.io/Sathyabama_Navigator/

-If you like my project please give a star to the repo and want to work and make it more better do email me sure we can worl more on it .
+If you like my project please give a star to the repo and want to work and make it more better do email me sure we can work more on it .

 Thank You For Visiting ⭐